KingMaina/KingMaina/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kingmaina" alt="kingmaina" /></a> </p>

-- 🔭 I’m currently working on [CollaCode-remake of the original real-time pair programming web app](https://github.com/KingMaina/CollaCode-Remake)
+- 🔭 I’m currently working on Data Analysis using Python and participating in the ALX SE program

-- 🌱 I’m currently learning **JavaScript's advanced concepts(closures etc.), building Design Systems(UI/UX), and Python for Data Analysis**
+- 🌱 I’m currently learning **Python for Data Analysis, Web and API testing**

 - 👯 I’m looking to collaborate on **any open source project to expand my collaborative skills**

-- 🤝 I’m looking for help with [Helisense frontend app(React)](https://github.com/KingMaina/HeLisense-Frontend)
+- 🤝 I’m looking for help with *Nothing a the moment*

 - 👨‍💻 All of my projects are available at [https://github.com/KingMaina](https://github.com/KingMaina)